ECE3400-Team14/Team-14-Website/docs/OtherUpdates/robotAbilities.md

 [image of Tall Boi]

 You can see where our robot, Tall Boi, gets his name!
-Three tiers of electrical engineering effectiveness raises his stature to quite a height, and he is sure to raise eyebrows on Robotics Day on December 4th, 2018, when he is put to the test against our competitors.
+Three tiers of electrical engineering effectiveness brings his stature to quite a height, and he is sure to raise eyebrows on Robotics Day on December 4th, 2018, when he is put to the test against our competitors.

 ## Capabilities